What Is A Biomarker?

 • Tests for gene and protein changes can be expensive, especially if many changes are being assessed, and insurance might not cover all testing costs.

-• For people whose best treatment option is a specific targeted therapy or immunotherapy based on their cancer’s gene or protein changes, the treatment itself might be expensive.
+• Moreover, if a person’s or people whose best treatment option based on their cancer’s gene or protein changes is a specific targeted therapy or immunotherapy based on their cancer’s gene or protein changes, the treatment itself might be expensive and might not be covered by insurance.

 More information* on insurance coverage: